keptn/lifecycle-toolkit/README.md

 - Provides a standardized way to ensure that applications are running perfectly:
   Pre-Deployment, Post-Deployment, and Application Health Checks.
 - Supports connecting Event Hooks to other stages of the application lifecycle.
-- Allows running Pre- and Post-Deployment Tasks and Analysis without Pipelines.
+- Allows running Pre- and Post-Deployment Tasks and Evaluations without Pipelines.
   External pipeline engines can be connected for more complex automation and synchronous operations.
-- Includes a Typescript based [functions runtime](./functions-runtime) for micro-scripting of event handlers.
+- Includes a Typescript (Deno) based [functions runtime](./functions-runtime) for micro-scripting of event handlers.
   Scripts could shared
-- Later: allows handling of Kubernetes events, e.g. Deployments once implemented by the [Keptn App Lifecycle working group](https://github.com/keptn/wg-app-lifecycle) or CloudEvents
+- Later: allows handling of Kubernetes events, e.g. on Deployment-Level once implemented

 ### References